GlizzyMC/GlizzyMC.github.io/README.md

             display: flex;
             justify-content: center;
             align-items: center;
-            min-height: 100vh; /* Changed to min-height to allow scrolling if needed */
+            min-height: 100vh; /* Ensures it fills the viewport */
             background-color: #1a1a1a;
             color: white;
         }